Jbsmartaleck/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Command 2 displays content of a file
 Command 3 displays content of 2 files
 Command 4 displays last 10 lines of file
 Command 5 displays first 10 lines of file
+Command 6 displays athe third line of a specific file